dfelinto/blender-manual/manual/interface/window_system/topbar.rst

    .. note::

+      Locking object modes can help prevent accidental mode changes.
-      This is useful to enable while animating in pose-mode where failure to select a bone could select background scenery, exiting pose-mode.
+      For example when animating in pose mode, where failure to select a bone could select the background scenery and thus could exit pose mode.

+      You may want to disable Lock Object Modes for example when weighting rigged objects or sculpt/painting where you intentionally want to switch between objects in different modes.

 Preferences
    Open the Preferences window.